-The fuel pump is an important component in your vehicle and it is usually essential for the functionality of an internal combustion engine system.
+The fuel pump is an important component in your vehicle, and it is usually essential for the functioning of an internal combustion engine system.

-A fuel pump can improve the efficiency of fuel delivery by providing just the right amount of fuel to maintain the proper air-fuel mixture in the internal combustion engine.
+A fuel pump can improve the efficiency of fuel delivery by providing just the right amount of fuel to maintain the correct air-fuel mixture in the combustion engine.

-A fuel pump may get damaged or fail due to various reasons, such as using dirty fuels consistently, using the bad quality of fuel.
-In this article, you will learn the most common symptoms of a bad fuel pump.
+A fuel pump can be damaged or fail for a variety of reasons, such as the consistent use of contaminated fuel or the use of poor quality fuel.
+In this article, you will learn the most common symptoms of a poor fuel pump.